abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 [[eph_task]] 17  # GWPT computation.

 GWPT computations require several external files in input.
-In what follows, we describe all the files step by step and discuss the connection with the parameters appearing in Eq.
+In what follows, we describe all the files step by step and discuss the connection with the parameters appearing in the equations.

 The KS states are read from the WFK file via [[getwfk_filepath]].
 This file defines the list of $\kk$-points in the e-ph matrix elements.
-The value of [[ngkpt]], [[nshiftk]] and [[shiftk]] must be consistent with the ones used to generate the WFK file.
+The value of [[ngkpt]], [[nshiftk]] and [[shiftk]] **must be consistent** with the ones used to generate the WFK file.
 The number of bands in the $n'$ sum is given by [[nband]].
-Clearly this value cannot be greater than the number of bands stored in the WFK file.
+Clearly this value **cannot be greater** than the number of bands stored in the WFK file.

 The screening is read from the SCR file specified with [[getscr_filepath]].
 The cutoff energy in $W$ is given [[ecuteps]], while [[ecutsigx]] defines the cutoff-energy for the exchange part of the self-energy.
-Note that [[ecuteps]] cannot be larger than the value used in the screening calculation.
+Note that [[ecuteps]] **cannot be larger** than the value used in the screening calculation.
 The SCR file defines the $\pp$-mesh for the integration over transferred momennta in Eq.
 This $\pp$-mesh must be identical to, or a submesh of, the $\kk$-mesh associated with the WFK file.
 No interpolation in $\pp$-space is possible at this level.

 Also, [[ppmodel]] defines the kind of plasmon-pole approximation.
 By default we use the Godby-Needs model
-At the time of writing only ppmodel 1 and 2 are supported in the GWPT code.
+At the time of writing, only ppmodel 1 and 2 are supported in the GWPT code.

 The DFPT KS potentials are read from [[getdvdb_filepath]], while the DFPT KS densities are taken from [[getdrhodb_filepath]].